 The holiday season is packed with activities as people join their loved ones for celebrations.
-The excitement and action that comes with holiday seasons can potentially lead to accidents.
-Health related emergencies occur unexpectedly, and it is important to avoid them.
+The excitement and action of holiday seasons can potentially lead to accidents.
+Health-related emergencies occur unexpectedly, and it is essential to avoid them.
 Here’s how you can reduce heart attacks and other accidents during the holidays

 How to Reduce the Risk of Accidents at Home?

-There are various risks that often lead to injuries at home over the holidays.
-The last thing you need is to spend your holiday at an hospital bed nursing an injury.
-Here are the common causes of injuries at home over the festive season and tips on how to avoid them.
+Various risks often lead to common holiday injuries at home.
+The last thing you need is to spend your holiday in a hospital bed nursing an injury.
+Here are the common causes of injuries at home over the festive season and tips on avoiding them.

-Fire Break Outs: There are different causes of fire at home over the festive periods.
+There are different causes of fire at home over the festive periods.
 These are electrical faults, cooking fires, candles, and charcoal.
 Ensure your home, and loved ones are safe from possible fire breakouts, remember the following:

 - Be on the outlook for electrical hazards.
-Holiday décor is a leading cause of electrical fires and electrocution over the holidays.
-The decorations you use might over time result in wear and tear.
+Holiday decorating is a leading cause of electrical fires and electrocution over the holidays.
+The decorations you use might result in wear and tear over time.
 It is imperative to have it well checked before use and throw it away if you notice any faults.
-These include loose connections, exposed wires and frayed ends.
-Even newly purchased decorations can have malfunctions and should be pre-tested before you bring it to your home.
+These include loose connections, exposed wires, and frayed ends.
+Even newly purchased decorations can have malfunctions and should be pre-tested before you bring them to your home.

-- Avoid leaving your electrical decorations plugged in too long as it might over heat.
+- Avoid plugging your electrical decorations in too long as they might overheat.
 As you leave the house, unplug all the lights.

 - Christmas trees commonly cause fires at home.
 The lights you put on your Christmas tree should be in good condition.
-Also keeping your tree well watered will prevent it from catching fire easily.
-Unplug the lights on the tree whenever you’re not around and before going to bed.
+Also, keeping your tree well-watered will prevent it from catching fire quickly.
+Unplug the holiday lights on the tree whenever you’re not around and before bed.

 - Candles are also a potential cause of fire at your home.
-If you are using the real candles, make sure you place them in a stable holder at safe locations where they cannot be tripped over.
-If you have children in the house, make use of the safer flameless LED candles.
+If you are using the real candles, place them in a stable holder at safe locations where they cannot be tripped over.
+Use the safer flameless LED candles if you have children in the house.

 - If using charcoal, place it outside the house where there is free circulation of air to avoid carbon poisoning.

-Children and Possible Injuries: The jumpy nature of children can result in serious injuries.
-It is therefore important to keep an eye on your children especially when visiting new places.
-Holiday decorations pose threat to children.
+The jumpy nature of children can result in serious injuries.
+It is therefore essential to keep an eye on your children, especially when visiting new places.
+Holiday decorations pose a threat to children.
 As you use the décor, look out for the following risks.

 Some decorations used on the Christmas tree are poisonous and should be kept out of children’s reach.
-These include the mistletoe, Jerusalem cherries and holly berries.
+These include the mistletoe, Jerusalem cherries, and holly berries.

-Physical Injuries: With all the activities going on over the holiday season, physical injuries are quite common.
+Physical injuries are quite common with all the activities going on over the holiday season.
 It is important to practice caution in the following:

 How to Reduce the Risk of Heart Attack Over the Holidays?

-The cases of heart attack are higher during winter season due to the increased blood pressure.
+Heart attack cases are higher during the winter holiday season due to increased blood pressure.
 Other lifestyle factors also contribute to the rising cardiac arrest cases during the festive season.
-It is crucial to maintain a healthy lifestyle and habits over the holidays to avoid fall victim to cardiac arrest.
-Here are some helpful tips to help prevent yourself from falling victim to heart attack.
+Maintaining a healthy lifestyle and habits over the holidays is crucial to avoid falling victim to cardiac arrest.
+Here are some helpful tips to help prevent yourself from falling victim to a heart attack.

-- Stick to Your Medication: It is critical to keep taking your prescription drugs no matter the occasion.
-If you are feeling unwell, you also need to see a your doctor as soon as possible.
+It is critical to keep taking your prescription drugs no matter the occasion.
+If you feel unwell, you must see your doctor as soon as possible.

-- Stay Active: Physical exercise is very important in keeping your heart healthy.
+Physical exercise is crucial in keeping your heart healthy.
 Do not let the festivities divert your attention from your routine exercise.
-As you stay active, it is important to avoid strenuous activities that might put your health at risk such digging and shoveling.
+As you stay active, it is important to avoid strenuous activities that might put your health at risk, such as digging and shoveling.

-- Eat Healthy: Don’t get carried away by the food on the table.
-If you are already overweight or having heart problems, sticking to the recommended diet is very crucial.
+Don’t get carried away by the food on the table.
+Sticking to the recommended diet is crucial if you are overweight or have heart problems.
 Go for plenty of fruits and vegetables and avoid animal products.
 You can also stay off parties if you feel they are not good for your health.

-- Quit Smoking: Smoking is a risk factor for heart attack and other life threatening conditions.
+Smoking is a risk factor for heart attack and other life-threatening conditions.
 If you are a smoker, you might have to quit smoking.
 You might also use the help of a professional to do so.

-- Avoid Alcohol: Too much alcohol can trigger atrial fibrillation which leads to heart attack.
-If you have pre-existing heart conditions, always consult you doctor on the recommended levels of alcohol and stick to the doctors advice.
+Binge drinking alcohol can trigger atrial fibrillation, which leads to a heart attack.
+If you have pre-existing heart conditions, always consult your doctor on the recommended levels of alcohol consumption and stick to the doctor’s advice.

-- Get the Flu Vaccine: According to studies the flu vaccine helps reduce the risk of heart attack by 50%.
+According to studies, the flu vaccine helps reduce the risk of heart attack by 50%.
 It is, therefore, important that everyone gets vaccinated.

 It is essential to be prepared in case of emergencies.
-First aid certification and knowledge on CPR procedures is very important.
-Cardiac arrest is a critical condition in which if the victim is not offered the necessary help, they might die in minutes.
-The use of AED device is equally important and is available on CPR and AED certification programs.
+First aid certification and knowledge of CPR procedures are necessary.
+Cardiac arrest is a critical condition in which, if the victim is not offered the necessary help, they might die in minutes.
+The use of AED devices is equally important and is available in CPR and AED certification programs.